MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/control-view-access.md

 ## Structure data for controlled access

 To control access more effectively, we recommend that you separate tables into different databases based on access privileges.
-This separation simplifies the task of making sure certain data is only viewed and edited by the proper principals.
 For instance, create a distinct database for sensitive data and restrict access to specific principals by assigning them the relevant [security roles](security-roles.md).

 ## Restricted View Access policy

 To restrict access to specific tables, you can turn on the [Restricted View Access policy](restrictedviewaccesspolicy.md) for those tables.
 This policy ensures that only principals with the `unrestrictedViewer` role can access the table.
-Meanwhile, principals with the regular `viewer` role won't be able to view the table.
+Meanwhile, principals with the regular `viewer` role can't view the table.

 ## Row Level Security policy